MerkleBros/cozy.computer/_posts/2020-05-11-generic-debounce-in-bash.md

 The script `debounce.sh` is given below.

-It runs a passed in program repeatedly and, every time that program exits successfully, launches a child process that will run a passed in action after some amount of time has passed.
+It runs a passed in program repeatedly.
+Every time that program exits successfully it launches a child process that will run a passed in action after some amount of time has passed.
 If the program exits successfully again before that time has passed, the child process is replaced by a new child process.
 When the given program stops exiting successfully for long enough, the surviving child process will finally execute its action.

 ```
 #! /usr/bin/env bash